AviSassoon/todo-app/Readme.md

 3. **Todo UI**: This is a React application that serves as the client-facing component.
 It consumes the APIs provided by the Todo Service to perform CRUD operations and display data to users.

-Both services are written in TypeScript and run on Node.js.
+These components are written in TypeScript and Javascript, running on Node.js.
 They use Express for managing HTTP requests, and the `dotenv` library for managing environment variables.

 ## Prerequisites